 You can buy members tickets online and from local outlets from about a month before the show.
 Follow us on Facebook and Twitter and we'll let you know when they go on sale.
 We are hoping to offer online ticket sales for 2018.

-The gates will be open to the public from 9am and all events should be finished by 5pm
+The gates will be open to the public from 9am and all events finish at approximately 5pm.

 You can become a member of Stanhope Show which entitles you to certain benefits.
 Read more about membership of the show here.

 We're always looking for volunteers and stewards to help with the show.
 We have opportunities for people with all kinds of skills: management, administration, as well as good old physical grafters.
 It would be great if you want to help organise the show, but even if you can only afford a little time to help set up the show or to help on the day, we'd love to hear from you.